aardappel/lobster/docs/source/command_line_usage.md

 -   `--non-interactive-test` : Quit after running 1 frame.
 Useful for running graphical programs as part of a test suite.

+-   `--background` : Open the window at the bottom of the z-order and without giving it focus.
+Useful for benchmark or test runs that shouldn't interrupt whoever is using the computer.

 -   `--query`: Ask the compiler to answer a query about definitions in the program being compiled.
 When is this mode, the compiler does not try to do a full compilation, but simply tries to answer the query, including ignoring errors or aborting half-way